 Ms. McNabb received her law degree with honors from The University of Texas School of Law in 2004, where she was an Associate Editor on the Texas Law Review, Order of the Coif, and a member of the mock trial team.
 She graduated with honors from the Plan II Honors Program at The University of Texas at Austin in 2000, served as President of the Orange Jackets, the oldest honorary service organization at The University of Texas, and was Phi Beta Kappa and a member of Mortar Board.
 Ms. McNabb serves as the General Counsel for Communities in Schools Houston and also represents Girl Scouts of San Jacinto Council.
 She is a past president of the Houston Association of Women Attorneys, an organization devoted to promoting women and the interests of women in Houston’s legal community.

-Hillary Holmes is a partner in the Houston office of Gibson, Dunn & Crutcher, co-chair of the firmwide Capital Markets Practice and a member of the firm’s Capital Markets, Energy and Infrastructure, Securities Regulation and Corporate Governance, and Mergers and Acquisitions practice groups.
-Her practice focuses on securities offerings and SEC and governance counseling in all sectors of the oil & gas energy industry.
-She represents public companies, private companies, MLPs and investment banks in all forms of capital raising transactions, including IPOs, registered offerings of debt and equity securities, private placements of debt and equity securities, and spin-offs.
+Hillary Holmes is a partner in the Houston office of Gibson, Dunn & Crutcher, co-chair of the firmwide Capital Markets Practice and a member of the firm's Energy and Infrastructure, Securities Regulation and Corporate Governance, and Mergers and Acquisitions practice groups.
+Ms. Holmes counsels public companies, private companies, MLPs and investment banks in all forms of capital raising transactions, including IPOs, registered offerings of debt and equity securities, private placements of debt and equity securities, and spin-offs.
 She regularly advises private and public companies in securities regulation and governance matters.
 She also frequently serves as an advisor to boards of directors, conflicts committees, and financial advisors in complex transactions involving MLPs and energy companies.